 How the Parallel Process Works

-Not only does this process help him, it influences how he interacts with his colleagues, and those who he supervises.
+Not only does this process help him, it influences how he interacts with his colleagues, and those he supervises.
 When he brings his best self to those relationships, they become more productive and effective.
-He supports others in being and doing their best, and that has a positive impact on their effectiveness and outcomes.
+He supports others in bringing their own best selves to the work, and that has a positive impact on how effective they are.

-Read on for a few practices we can fit in to even a very busy day.
+Read on for a few self-care practices we can fit in to even a very busy day.

 Three Ways to Center Yourself